MathMachado/Challenge_Spark_Kafka/README.md

 ```

 **Considerations:**
-* **Number of Executors**: Adjust based on the available resources and the desired parallelism. **We can start with a reasonable number and scale up or down based on performance testing**.
+* **Number of Executors**: Adjust based on the available resources and the desired parallelism. **We can start with a reasonable number and scale up or down based on performance testing.
+We can increase the number of executors to parallelize the processing of large datasets.
+Then, we can test performance with different numbers**.
 * **Executor Cores**: Depending on the complexity of the streaming logic, we can allocate an appropriate number of cores per executor. **It's common to allocate 1-3 cores per executor**.
+For batch processing, we might allocate more cores per executor to handle larger computation tasks efficiently.
+We can allocate 3-5 cores per executor, depending on the workload.

 2) **Hourly Spark Batch Job**: For Spark Batch jobs, the resource allocation depends on the size of the data to be processed and the complexity of the processing logic. **Batch jobs often involve reading large datasets from storage and performing extensive computation**.